SalomePlatform/adao/doc/en/reference.rst

   Bounds
     This key allows to define upper and lower bounds for every state variable being optimized.
-Bounds can be given by a list of list of pairs of lower/upper bounds for each variable, with extreme values every time there is no bound.
-The bounds can always be specified, but they are taken into account only by the constrained optimizers.
+Bounds have to be given by a list of list of pairs of lower/upper bounds for each variable, with extreme values every time there is no bound (``None`` is not allowed when there is no bound).

   ConstrainedBy
     This key allows to define the method to take bounds into account.
 The